-In short, you want your programmers to solve just technical issues and you want someone more human friendly to define interaction with your users.
+In short, you want your programmers to solve only technical issues, and you want someone more customer-oriented to build interaction with your users.

-That’s why we defined conversation as a stream of reusable components that are used through GUI.
-Developers are able to add new functionalities with adding new components to the system, while publishers are using all that in a familiar way through GUI.
+That’s why we defined a conversation as a stream of reusable components which are used through the GUI.
+Developers are able to add new functionalities with adding new components to the system, while publishers can easily build skills through the GUI.

-As you might notice, we define two main types of roles when you are involved with the Convoworks: developers and publishers.
+As you might have noticed, we define two main types of roles within Convoworks: developers, and publishers.

-Developers are required when you need custom integration or additional features and there is a separate documentation section for their needs.
+Developers are required when you need custom integration or additional features.
+We have a separate section of documentation for developers specifically.

-In this section you can find information on how to use Convoworks GUI, what are the basic concepts behind it, and how to create and manage your conversational services.
+In this section you can find information on how to use Convoworks’ GUI, the basic concepts behind it, and how to create and manage your conversational services.